kasbah/reseq-website/faq.rst

 Will this software damage my machine?
 --------------------------------------

 It's very unlikely.
-We will be thouruoughly testing our software on real machines before making any release but, as with all open source software, we include a disclaimer that we are not liable for any damage caused by people making use of it.
+We will be thoroughly testing our software on real machines before making any release but, as with all open source software, we include a disclaimer that we are not liable for any damage caused by people making use of it.

 Installing our software will leave the existing Illumina installation untouched so that you can still run either software at your leisure.